rickosborne/skyline/story/iaso/156-mothers-watch.md

 <aside class="narrator-note">
 <header>Narrator note:</header>
-Most people are not aware of Aloy's delves into the Cauldrons or the truth about AIs or the Old Ones.
+<p>Most people are not aware of Aloy's delves into the Cauldrons or the truth about AIs or the Old Ones.
-That is, most don't have any better sense of history than they did before the attacks.
+That is, most don't have any better sense of Old Ones history than they did before the attacks.</p>
-Aloy was tight-lipped about her discoveries, only dropping hints of the truth here and there to very few people.
+<p>Aloy was tight-lipped about her discoveries, only dropping hints of the truth here and there to very few people.
-Even her ability to ride machines is already beginning to fade into mythos — most people aren't reasoning about how she was able to do it, instead chalking it up to something mystical.
+Even her ability to ride machines is already beginning to fade into mythos — most people aren't reasoning about how she was able to do it, instead chalking it up to something mystical.</p>
 </aside>

 The farther up the hills toward Mother's Heart you go, the more refugees you see.